Sec 2 Math Tuition.

 Pythagoras applied backward — leg vs hypotenuse

 "Right triangle, legs 3 and 4, hypotenuse² = 3² – 4²" (wrong); should be 3² + 4².
 Students subtract when the hypotenuse is the unknown, and add when a leg is the unknown.
-Costs 3-4 marks per trig/mensuration question.
+Can cost 3-4 marks per trig/mensuration question.
 Fix: a visual rule drilled on every right-triangle problem — hypotenuse is the longest side, opposite the right angle — drawn, marked "H," labelled before any equation.
 Squared terms added when finding H; subtracted when finding a leg.

 !